-The Killer (2023): Análisis Completo
+The Killer (2023): Complete Analysis

-The Killer (2023): Full Review
+The Killer (2023): Complete Analysis

-“The Killer” (2023) is a film directed by David Fincher, one of the most acclaimed filmmakers of contemporary cinema, known for works such as Seven, Fight Club, Zodiac and Gone GirlThis film marks his return to the dark, psychological thriller genre, working again with Netflix after their previous collaboration on Mank (2020).
+ÎThe Killer armen (2023) is a film directed by David Fincher, one of the most acclaimed filmmakers in contemporary cinema, known for works such as Seven, Fight Club, Zodiac and Gone Girl.
+This film marks his return to the dark and psychological thriller genre, working again with Netflix after his previous collaboration on Mank (2020).

 Synopsis

-The protagonist, known simply as "The Killer," is a man without a name or history who lives in the shadows.
+The protagonist, known simply as àlEl Asesino arten, is a man without a name or story who lives in the shadows.
 After a failed job in Paris, he becomes the target of his own employers.
-What follows is a story of quiet, methodical revenge, told from the perspective of the killer himself, with a constant voiceover that takes us into his rational, almost mechanical mind.
+What follows is a story of silent and methodical revenge, told from the perspective of the murderer himself, with a constant voice-over that introduces us to his rational, almost mechanical mind.

 Main cast

-• Michael Fassbender as The KillerFassbender delivers a restrained, minimalist, and magnetic performance.
-His character rarely displays visible emotion, but his on-screen presence is intense.
-The voiceover provides a window into his inner world.
+• Michael Fassbender like The murderer: Fassbender delivers a contained, minimalist and magnetic performance.
+His character rarely shows visible emotions, but his on-screen presence is intense.
+The voiceover provides a window into your inner world.

 The supporting cast also includes brief but effective appearances, as many characters are quickly eliminated due to the nature of the protagonist.

-Despite this, most agree that it is a technically impeccable work, with precise direction, elegant photography, and an immersive soundtrack.
+Despite this, most agree that it is a technically impeccable work, with precise direction, elegant photography and an immersive soundtrack.

 Public reception